Tell a Joke Day

 "An Englishman, Irishman and a Scotsman ... "

-LOLOLOLOLOL - this tartan was created in celebration of this new "word" being added to the Oxford English Dictionary in 2011, and takes its colors for the traditional black and red of the dictionary.
+LOLOLOLOLOL - this tartan was created in celebration of this new "word" (meaning "Laugh Out Loud") being added to the Oxford English Dictionary in 2011, and takes its colors for the traditional black and red of the dictionary.
+Variations include ROTFL, ROTFLMAO, lolz, lul, and the laughing emoji of your choice.
+Other words recently added to the dictionary include:

 "An Englishman, an Irishman, and a Scotsman walk into a pub ..."